Poaching and The Illegal Trade In Ivory

 - We don't want an Africa without elephants

-- Our mission is to support the remarkable work of The David Sheldrick Wildlife Trust
+- Our mission is to support the remarkable work of the Sheldrick Wildlife Trust

 - It is estimated that an elephant is killed for its tusks every 25 minutes.

 - It is estimated that more than 20,000 elephants are killed every year to feed the illegal ivory trade.

 - Experts in conservation predict that the majestic herds of sub-Saharan African elephants could be extinct in 20 years (a generation’s time) if this is allowed to continue.

 - Tusks are imported primarily into Asia, but also other countries around the world, where they are made into trinkets, jewellery, chop sticks and sculpture.

 - Gangs of poachers are killing herds of African elephants often leaving young, milk dependent, frightened, highly stressed and heartbroken calves to mourn over their dead mothers ….facing certain death in the wild.